Dale Cresap's blog

 Add new comment

-daily word - rich or poor?
+daily word - bread

 Dale Cresap's picture